xamroot/baithate/README.md

 5. Drag the 'baithate-master' folder anywhere on the page to import it (do not delete the folder afterwards).

 #### Chrome Web Store
-BaitHate has been published on the Chrome Web Store and is available here ##TODO.
+Coming soon.
+BaitHait is currently under review to be published to the Chrome Web App Store.

 ## Usage